tracylau/digitalpalidictionary.github.io/src/frequency.md

 The **numbers** represent **exact matches** of a **headword and all its inflected forms** in a section of the corpus.

+For **headwords in a specific case** (e.g. masc locative singular, optative reflexive 3rd plural) only the **exact headword** will be matched, not any other related inflections.

 The **colours** are a visual representation of the same data - dark blue represents higher word frequency, while the lighter blues show a lower number of occurences.

 A **dash** "-" indicates 0 instances of a word in that section.

 **Partial matches**, as found in compounds and in sandhi, are **not counted**.

-For **headwords in a specific case**, e.g. masc locative singular, optative reflexive 3rd plural, only the **exact headword** will be matched, not any other related inflections.

-Here follows an explanation of the subdivision of the Chaṭṭha Saṅgāyana corpus as represented here.
+All matching inflections are counted, resulting in false positives for words with with identical inflections, e.g. assu ("tear") and assu ("they could be").

+Hopefully these word frequency maps can provide an easily accessible snapshot of the development of Pāḷi words and associated concepts over the course of time.

 ---

+Here follows an explanation of some of the quirks of the Chaṭṭha Saṅgāyana corpus subdivision as represented here.

 ## Vinaya Ṭīkā

 ![image](pics/frequency/vinaya-ṭīkā.png)

-Vinaya Ṭīkā (sub-commentaries) contain much overlapping material which cannot be easily assigned to a specific book of the Vinaya, so all Vinaya Ṭīkā are listed under Vinaya Pārājika.
+Some of the Vinaya Ṭīkā (sub-commentaries) contain overlapping material which cannot be easily assigned to a specific book of the Vinaya, so all Vinaya Ṭīkā are listed under Vinaya Pārājika.

 This section includes Sāratthadīpanī-ṭīkā, Dvemātikāpāḷi, Vinayasaṅgaha-aṭṭhakathā, Vajirabuddhi-ṭīkā, Vimativinodanī-ṭīkā, Vinayālaṅkāra-ṭīkā, Kaṅkhāvitaraṇīpurāṇa-ṭīkā, Vinayavinicchaya-uttaravinicchaya, Vinayavinicchaya-ṭīkā, Pācityādiyojanāpāḷi and Khuddasikkhā-mūlasikkhā.